neilnelson/caffe_memory_test/README.md

 [  PASSED  ] 2003 tests.
 ```

-Copy downloaded mnist data from a prior Caffe version directory resulting in the following.

 Download the mnist data and create the lmdb files using the steps under _Prepare Datasets_ at [Training LeNet on MNIST with Caffe](http://caffe.berkeleyvision.org/gathered/examples/mnist.html).

 You should have the following lmdb files.